-2016 inception meeting LASPs between and representatives from the of interventions for the EOC.
-Ms. Svlvia Muwebwa Ntambi the EOC Chairperson noted that the Commission's mandate is wide which requires them to work with partners like LASPNET in its fulfillment.
+2016 inception meeting LASPs between and representatives from the Ntambi the EOC Chairperson noted that the Commission's mandate is wide which requires them to work with partners like LASPNET in its fulfillment.
 She further shared that many people are in need of legal aid services yet Government has a number of pressing priorities hence justifying the quest for building partnerships.